Add Git Server

 -

-Create a secret in the namespace where KubeRocketCI is installed (default is
+Create a secret in the namespace where KubeRocketCI is installed (default:

 edp

-) to store the Git account credentials, including the id_rsa, username, and token fields.noteFor integration with Bitbucket, the token field should be populated with the App Password.
+) to securely store the Git account credentials, including the id_rsa, username, and token fields:warningFor integration with Bitbucket, the token field should be in the format

 - UI Portal